neutralino1/s3uploader-js/README.md

 Amazon S3 Ajax uploader
 =======================

 This is a Javascript library to upload large files (multi-GB) to a secure S3 bucket straight from the client (think wetransfer).
-The large file is chopped in slices of configurable sizes.
-Then each slice is signed by a request to your back-end and then uploaded asynchronously to your secure S3 bucket.
+The large file is chopped in slices of configurable sizes (5MB by default).
+Then each slice is signed by a request to your back-end and then uploaded concurrently and asynchronously to your secure S3 bucket.

 ## Usage